September 6, 2016

 As a result, all of the pre-1945 lighthouses except the three Gdynia lights are of German construction.
 At least four lighthouses were destroyed during WWII, and many of the others suffered severe damage.
 Since Poland escaped the Soviet orbit in 1991, the country has made great progress in lighthouse preservation.
 Active Polish lighthouses are operated by the regional Maritime Office.
 In Polish, a lighthouse is a "sea lantern," latarnia morska, plural latarnie morskie.

 As I will receive postcards with these lighthouses and I will post them on the blog, I will add them here.
-For now I have only two lighthouses:
+For now I have the following:

 • Stilo Lighthouse